m4-droid/session-recorder/README.md

-records web session using rrweb
+record web session using rrweb